When to Prune the Tree

 Topping is the practice of pruning large upright branches at right angles to the direction of growth, sometimes used to reduce the height of the crown.
 Tipping is the cutting of lateral branches at right angles to the direction of growth to reduce crown width.
 Both of these practices are harmful and should never be used.
 The inevitable result of such pruning wounds is decay in the remaining stub, which then serves as a very poor support to any branches that subsequently form.
 Trees that are pruned in this manner are also misshapen and esthetically unappealing.

 Evaluating and treating hazard trees is complicated, requiring a certain knowledge and expertise.
 This publication outlines some of the basic problems that may alert you to a hazardous situation.
 Never hesitate if you think a tree might be hazardous.
 If you are not sure, have it evaluated by a professional.
-Consult your phone book under "arborists" or "tree service."
+Consult your local ISA Certified Board Certified Master Arborist.
 Remember that trees do not live forever.
 Design and follow a landscape plan that includes a cycle of maintenance and replacement.
 This is the best way to preserve the health of our trees and ensure a safe and enjoyable outdoor experience.